 If you have IBS, a low FODMAP diet — and potentially products like probiotics or peppermint oil — may be helpful.

+Bloating is a common condition caused by a wide range of dietary, lifestyle, and health factors.
 To ensure that your nutrient needs are met and determine any other possible causes and treatments, it’s best to work with a registered dietitian (RD), gastroenterologist, or other healthcare professional when making significant changes to your diet.

 Try this today: I always find that a light walk after eating helps reduce bloating and is a great way to get in some exercise and fresh air.